-Life insurance policies have been the plot point of countless thrillers and true crime shows.
-We’ve all seen the classic whodunnit with a $1 million life insurance payout as the motive — and the beneficiary as the prime suspect.
+Life insurance policies have been a plot point in countless thrillers and true crime shows.
+We’ve all seen the classic whodunnit with a $1 million life insurance payout as the motive and the beneficiary as the prime suspect.

-Even the suspicion of murder can disqualify your beneficiary from receiving the life insurance death benefit or any other part of your estate due to the slayer statute
+Even the suspicion of murder can disqualify your beneficiary from receiving life insurance proceeds or any other part of your estate

 Each state has its own version of a slayer statute

-If someone in your life takes out a life insurance policy on you, there isn’t an immediate cause for alarm.
+If someone wants to take a life insurance policy out on you, there isn’t an immediate cause for alarm.
 Hopefully, incorporating a life insurance policy into your financial strategy is a conversation you’ve already had.